 Reasons Not to Invest in Real Estate Before Paying Off Mortgage

-When considering any type of investment, it’s always important to determine and understand how much risk you are willing and able to take on.
+When considering any investment, it’s essential to determine and understand how much risk you are willing and able to take on.
 Real estate may seem too risky for some investors to want to venture into, which may be a good enough reason to choose to pay down or pay off their mortgage.

 Depending on your age, career, and financial situation, some investments may be more or less risky than others.
-For instance, if you are approaching retirement and want to have your mortgage paid off beforehand, using your extra cash to do so would make sense.
+For instance, if you are approaching retirement and want your mortgage paid off beforehand, using your extra cash would make sense.

 Paying off your mortgage will eliminate interest payments and PMI.
-In fact, once you’ve paid off 20 percent of your property’s original purchase price, your lender is required to drop PMI.
+Once you’ve paid off 20 percent of your property’s original purchase price, your lender must drop PMI.
 Each scenario could save you a lot of money in the long run.

 When to Pay Down Your Mortgage Before Investing

-Paying off a mortgage guarantees that you will receive a return on your investment, equal to your mortgage interest rate.
-So, if you have a higher interest rate, say around six or seven percent, then it may be a better decision to pay down your mortgage.
+Paying off a mortgage guarantees a return on your investment equal to your mortgage interest rate.
+So, if you have a higher interest rate, say around six or seven percent, it may be better to pay down your mortgage.
 This will guarantee a return on your investment rather than playing the stock market.

-On the other hand, you may want to consider looking into refinancing a home to lower the interest rate.
-Refinancing your mortgage creates the option to take money out of your home, using equity, and invest that money elsewhere.
-This is called leveraging and many successful real estate investors use this strategy to purchase multiple investment properties.
+On the other hand, you may want to consider refinancing a home to lower the interest rate.
+Refinancing your mortgage allows you to take money out of your home, use equity, and invest that money elsewhere.
+This is called leveraging, and many successful real estate investors use this strategy to purchase multiple investment properties.

 Consider a Blended Approach

 Creating a diversified portfolio is a fundamental rule of investing.
-Individuals who put much of their liquid assets into one or two investments are just adding extra risk.
-Consider using a blended approach by spreading out your investments to minimize risk and maximize potential returns.
+Individuals who put much of their liquid assets into one or two investments add extra risk.
+Consider using a blended approach by spreading your investments to minimize risk and maximize potential returns.

 Questions to Ask Before Deciding Where to Invest

-Lastly, because everyone has their own unique situation, there is no definitive right answer to whether you should pay off your mortgage or invest.
-However, taking a few minutes to answer the following five questions will be critical in determining the best investment strategy for you.
+Lastly, because everyone has a unique situation, there is no definitive correct answer to whether you should pay off your mortgage or invest.
+However, taking a few minutes to answer the following five questions will be critical in determining your best investment strategy.

 - Can you get a better return?